-The test fluids consist of distilled water mixed with visualization particles and water based CNC suspensions in five different concentrations.
-CNCs were purchased from CelluForce (Montreal, Canada) and were used to make CNC suspensions in Milli-Q water at 1.0, 1.5, 2.0, 2.5, and 3.0 wt % concentrations.
+The test fluids consist of distilled water mixed with visualization particles and water-based CNC suspensions in five different concentrations.
+CNCs were purchased from CelluForce (Montreal, Canada) and were used to make CNC suspensions in Milli-Q water at 1.0, 1.5, 2.0, 2.5, and 3.0 wt. % concentrations.
 To this end, after mixing with Milli-Q water, the suspensions were subjected to an ultrasound bath for one hour.
-Subsequently, a bench shaker was used for mixing and homogenizing the suspension for 72 hours.
+Subsequently, a bench shaker was used for mixing and homogenizing the suspension for 72 h.

-The density of the suspensions was calculated based on the simple rule of mixtures:
+The density of the suspensions was calculated based on the simple rule of mixtures, where φ_v is the volume fraction of the CNC.
+The resulting densities are listed in Fig. 2.

-$$\rho = \rho{\rm CNC}\phi_v + \rho_w(1 - \phi_v) \tag{1}$$
+$$\rho = \rho{\rm CNC} \phi_v + \rho_w (1 - \phi_v), \tag{1}$$